-machine

-Returns a string containing the Erlang machine name.
+machine Returns a string containing the Erlang machine name.

-min_heap_size

-Returns {min_heap_size, MinHeapSize} where MinHeapSize is the current system wide minimum heap size for spawned processes.

-min_bin_vheap_size

-Returns {min_bin_vheap_size, MinBinVHeapSize} where MinBinVHeapSize is the current system wide minimum binary virtual heap size for spawned processes.

-modified_timing_level

-Returns the modified timing level (an integer) if modified timing has been enabled; otherwise, undefined.
-See the +T command line flag in the documentation of the erl(1) command for more information on modified timing.
+- modified_timing_level Returns the modified timing level (an integer) if modified timing has been enabled; otherwise, undefined.
+See the +T command line flag in the documentation of the [erl(1)] command for more information on modified timing. - multi_scheduling Returns disabled, blocked, or enabled.
+A description of the return values: - disabled The emulator has only one scheduler thread.
+The emulator does not have SMP support, or have been started with only one scheduler thread. - blocked The emulator has more than one scheduler thread, but all scheduler threads but one have been blocked, i.e., only one scheduler thread will schedule Erlang processes and execute Erlang code. - enabled The emulator has more than one scheduler thread, and no scheduler threads have been blocked, i.e., all available scheduler threads will schedule Erlang processes and execute Erlang code.

-multi_scheduling

-Returns disabled, blocked, or enabled.
-A description of the return values:

-disabled

-The emulator has only one scheduler thread.
-The emulator does not have SMP support, or have been started with only one scheduler thread.

-blocked

-The emulator has more than one scheduler thread, but all scheduler threads but one have been blocked, i.e., only one scheduler thread will schedule Erlang processes and execute Erlang code.

-enabled

-The emulator has more than one scheduler thread, and no scheduler threads have been blocked, i.e., all available scheduler threads will schedule Erlang processes and execute Erlang code.

-See also erlang:system_flag(multi_scheduling, BlockState), erlang:system_info(multi_scheduling_blockers), and erlang:system_info(schedulers).
+See also erlang:system_flag(multi_scheduling, BlockState) [page 226], erlang:system_info(multi_scheduling_blockers) [page 231], and erlang:system_info(schedulers) [page 231].

-multi_scheduling_blockers

-Returns a list of PIDs when multi-scheduling is blocked; otherwise, the empty list.
+multi_scheduling_blockers Returns a list of PIDs when multi-scheduling is blocked; otherwise, the empty list.
 The PIDs in the list is PIDs of the processes currently blocking multi-scheduling.
 A PID will only be present once in the list, even if the corresponding process has blocked multiple times.

-See also erlang:system_flag(multi_scheduling, BlockState), erlang:system_info(multi_scheduling), and erlang:system_info(schedulers).
+See also erlang:system_flag(multi_scheduling, BlockState) [page 226], erlang:system_info(multi_scheduling) [page 231], and erlang:system_info(schedulers) [page 231].

-otp_release

-Returns a string containing the OTP release number.

-process_count

-Returns the number of processes currently existing at the local node as an integer.
-The same value as length(processes()) returns.

-process_limit

-Returns the maximum number of concurrently existing processes at the local node as an integer.
-This limit can be configured at startup by using the command line flag +P, see erl(1).

-procs

-Returns a binary containing a string of process and port information formatted as in Erlang crash dumps.
-For more information see the "How to interpret the Erlang crash dumps" chapter in the ERTS User's Guide.
+- otp_release Returns a string containing the OTP release number. - process_limit Returns the maximum number of concurrently existing processes at the local node as an integer.
+This limit can be configured at startup by using the command line flag +P, see [erl(1)]. - procs Returns a binary containing a string of process and port information formatted as in Erlang crash dumps.
+For more information see the ["How to interpret the Erlang crash dumps"] chapter in the ERTS User's Guide. - scheduler_id Returns the scheduler id (SchedulerId) of the scheduler thread that the calling process is executing on.

-scheduler_bind_type

-Returns information on how user has requested schedulers to be bound or not bound.

-NOTE: Even though user has requested schedulers to be bound via erlang:system_flag(scheduler_bind_type, How), they might have silently failed to bind.
-In order to inspect actual scheduler bindings call erlang:system_info(scheduler_bindings).

-For more information, see erlang:system_flag(scheduler_bind_type, How), and erlang:system_info(scheduler_bindings).

-scheduler_bindings

-Returns information on currently used scheduler bindings.

-A tuple of a size equal to erlang:system_info(schedulers) is returned.
-The elements of the tuple are integers or the atom unbound.
-Logical processor identifiers are represented as integers.
-The Nth element of the tuple equals the current binding for the scheduler with the scheduler identifier equal to N. E.g., if the schedulers have been bound, element(erlang:system_info(scheduler_id), erlang:system_info(scheduler_bindings)) will return the identifier of the logical processor that the calling process is executing on.

-Note that only schedulers online can be bound to logical processors.

-For more information, see erlang:system_flag(scheduler_bind_type, How), erlang:system_info(schedulers_online).

-scheduler_id

-Returns the scheduler id (SchedulerId) of the scheduler thread that the calling process is executing on.
 SchedulerId is a positive integer; where 1 <= SchedulerId <= erlang:system_info(schedulers).
-See also erlang:system_info(schedulers).

-schedulers

-Returns the number of scheduler threads used by the emulator.
+See also erlang:system_info(schedulers) [page 231]. - schedulers Returns the number of scheduler threads used by the emulator.
 Scheduler threads online schedules Erlang processes and Erlang ports, and execute Erlang code and Erlang linked in driver code.